Zhou & Eesley Family Foundation

 Emerging Technologies: Innovation and Entrepreneurship for the Common Good

-Keynote at the VIII Encuentro Internacional de Investigación en Emprendimiento, Expo Guadalajara — on AI and platform technologies as dual-use tools, the “inequality cascades” that emerge when good algorithms meet uneven access, and what universities, founders, and policymakers can do to keep the common good as a catalyst for innovation rather than a constraint.
+Keynote on AI and platform technologies as dual-use tools — and the “inequality cascades” that emerge when good algorithms meet uneven access.
+At the VIII Encuentro Internacional de Investigación en Emprendimiento, Expo Guadalajara.
+What universities, founders, and policymakers can do to keep the common good as a catalyst for innovation rather than a constraint.
 Case studies drawn from Foundation programs (Uganda, the Central Valley) and Stanford-affiliated ventures (ClimateAI, Sanas, Paratus Health), with Guadalajara’s own Ooyala-to-Kueski lineage as a closing example.

 Chuck Eesley keynoting Innovation Fest, Expo Guadalajara, November 2025